-See Also: "Database Tools on Windows" in Oracle Database Platform Guide for Microsoft Windows (64-Bit) on Intel Itanium
+See Also: "Database Tools on Windows" in Oracle Database Platform Guide for Microsoft Windows (32-Bit)

 Instant Client

 The Instant Client feature of Oracle Call Interface (OCI) simplifies OCI installation.
 The activation of Instant Client mode is only dependent on the ability to load the Instant Client data shared library.
 It requires only two dynamic link libraries to be loaded by the dynamic loader of the operating system.